ucsb-cs24-s18/ucsb-cs24-s18.github.io/_info/policies.md

 The policy is simple, and is based on the idea that the primary purpose of the deadlines is to allow the TA manage his/her workload.
 The number of labs in this course requires that he/she not have to do "context switching" between grading different labs.
 All labs must be graded in one sitting, or he/she just won't be able to keep up with the workload.
 So:
 * If you want your work to be graded without penalty, turn it in on time.
 * If you turn in your lab late, you RISK GETTING A ZERO.
-* We will grade late labs ONLY if it creates no extra inconvenience for the graders, and we WILL impose a penalty between 10-20% (see the individual grading rubrics for the labs.)
+However, we will use your best submission until grades are uploaded to gauchospace.
 * There is NO GUARANTEE that late labs will be graded at all.
 The TA will simply start work at some point after the deadline, and grade until he/she is finished.
 At that time, he/she will "close the books" on that particular lab, and any work not submitted at that time will NOT be considered.